 What would this look like as an outbound campaign?
 The goal is the same of course; to sell products.
 Therefore, you could place an ad in a relevant publication titled ‘Our technology can target proteins inaccessible to antibodies!’.
 It’s impactful, but does it cater to the modern buyer’s journey?
 Furthermore, the shelf life of your print advert is probably one month at most—until the next issue is released.
 The content you create as part of an inbound programme lives on your website for as long as you like, continuing to deliver value thanks to the power of search engine indexing (displaying your content at the top of search engine results pages).

 Inbound is transforming the success of life science marketing teams, and businesses that are currently using these tactics report that they provide a higher ROI than outbound techniques.
 However, the approach doesn’t work for everyone.
 If you are excited at the prospect of inbound, what questions should you be asking yourself to ensure you are able to benefit from implementing it?

 Key considerations to determine whether inbound can work for you

-To decide whether your company might benefit from adopting the inbound marketing methodology, we have prepared seven questions to ask yourself before exploring inbound in more detail:
+To decide whether your company might benefit from adopting the life science inbound marketing methodology, we have prepared seven questions to ask yourself before exploring inbound in more detail: